LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research computing in atmopsheric sciences
-My notes here are mainly based on codes I wrote for my research (atmopsheric chemistry modeling) and some nice notes I obtained online articles.
-But these can also be applied to related fields within and beyond environmental sciences.
-My codes are not necessarily the best for your specific research needs, as I have my own preferences and there are many Python usages that I also do not know.
+My notes are based on my research codes and some online materials.
+These can also be applied to related fields within and beyond environmental sciences.
+I plan to keep updating this repository in my spare time.
+I hope these will be helpful for you.

 0. Basics
 1. Numpy